microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Student/Challenge04.md

-# Challenge 4: Build Patient Search API
+# Challenge 4: Index patient data for patient lookup

 [< Previous Challenge](./Challenge03.md) - **[Home](../readme.md)** - [Next Challenge>](./Challenge05.md)

 ## Introduction

-**Goal**
-Build a patient search react application with a serverless backend in 24 hours.
+In this challenge, you will index the patient data stored in Azure Cosmos DB and expose an indexer API for patient lookup.

 ## Description